227 Marlborough

 Charles R. Train was a lawyer.
 Originally from Framingham, he served in the Massachusetts House of Representatives in 1847 and 1848, as district attorney from 1848 to 1854, and as a member of the US Congress from 1859 to 1863.
 During the Civil War, he was aide-de-camp to General George B. McClellan.
 After the war, he moved to Boston, where he again served as a member of the Massachusetts House of Representatives from 1868 to 1871 and then as Massachusetts Attorney General from 1872 to 1878.

 Charles Train died in July of 1885.
 In his will, he left the bulk of his estate, including 227 Marlborough, in trust for the benefit of Sarah Train and their ten year old son, Arthur Cheney Train, with the stipulation that, after her death, the remainder would be distributed to Arthur Train and his two other sons, Charles J. Train and Harry J. Train, who were by his first wife, Martha Ann (Jackson) Train.
-He left no provision for his two daughters by his first marriage – Lucilla (Train) Lawrence, the wife of banker Francis William Lawrence, and Althea Train, the wife of dry goods merchant Gilbert Russell Payson – indicating that it was his belief “that they do not need such provision.”
+He left no provision for his two daughters by his first marriage – Lucilla (Train) Lawrence, the wife of banker Francis William Lawrence, and Althea (Train) Payson, the wife of dry goods merchant Gilbert Russell Payson – indicating that it was his belief “that they do not need such provision.”

-Sarah Train continued to live at 227 Marlborough during the 1888-1889 winter season.
+Sarah Train and Arthur Train continued to live at 227 Marlborough during the 1888-1889 winter season.

 In 1888, 277 Marlborough also was the home of Edward Dexter Sohier, a lawyer, whose wife, Hannah Louise (Amory) Sohier, had died in April of 1888 while they were living at the Hotel Victoria.
 Edward Sohier died in November of 1888 while living at 227 Marlborough.